Nobia’s 2022 Annual General Meeting

 The Annual General Meeting decided to introduce a Performance Share Plan, in accordance with the Board’s proposal.
 The Plan comprises approximately 80 employees consisting of senior executives, senior managers and employees with senior positions within the Nobia Group.
 Participants are allotted performance-based share rights, which, after a vesting period of three years, give right to shares, provided that certain conditions have been fulfilled.
 In order to participate in the Plan, the participant must invest part of his or her annual salary in Nobia shares, and allocation of shares requires that performance targets relating to average operating profit (EBIT) for Nobia’s shares have been achieved.

-For the Performance Share Plan, the Annual General Meeting resolved, in accordance with the Board’s proposals, to transfer a maximum of 1,400,000 bought-back Nobia shares to the participants of the Plan to be used upon allocation under the Plan.
+For the Performance Share Plan, the Annual General Meeting resolved, in accordance with the Board’s proposals, to transfer a maximum of 850,000 bought-back Nobia shares to the participants of the Plan to be used upon allocation under the Plan.
+Including the shares that may be divested on Nasdaq Stockholm to cover costs related to Performance Share Plan 2022, the total amount of shares in Nobia that can be emanated under the Performance Share Plan 2022 shall be limited to 1,040,000, which represents approximately 0,6 per cent of the outstanding shares and votes.

 Authorisation to acquire and sell shares